akeem3/HOSPITAL-DEPARTMENT-ONBOARDING-PLATFORM-FRONTEND/README.md

 - Provide consistent departmental resources and video-based training
 - Empower administrators with a dedicated backend to manage content

-This solution was built in response to internal pain points—where frequent staff turnover and inconsistent training created operational bottlenecks.
-The result is a modern, intuitive platform accessible only on the hospital’s internal network for enhanced data security and relevance.
+Built in response to real hospital pain points—where frequent staff turnover and inconsistent training created operational bottlenecks—this platform offers a modern, intuitive interface, accessible only via the hospital’s internal network for enhanced data security.

 ---